 - Follow the steps to confirm once again that you want to uninstall the program.

-The uninstallation of Avast may take a few minutes.
-If this doesn’t work, you could also try to use avastclear.
-This is Avast’s uninstall utility.
+The uninstallation process may take a few minutes.
+If this doesn’t work, you could also try to use Avast Clear — this is Avast’s uninstall utility.

-In addition to its paid version (Avast Premium Security), Avast Antivirus also has a free version.
-This free version, Avast Free, has fewer options than the paid version, but is an excellent standard antivirus tool that can stop many online threats.
-Read more about both the free and the paid version of Avast Antivirus here.
+Avast has a free version of its antivirus software.
+This free version, Avast Free, has fewer features than the paid version but is an excellent antivirus tool that can stop many online threats.
+You can read more about both the free and the paid versions of Avast Antivirus here.